Steven Keats: Early life and education

 Keats was born in the Bronx to Francis (née Rebold) and Daniel David Keitz.
 His father was born in Copenhagen, Denmark to Polish Jewish parents from Warsaw.
 His mother was born in New York, also to a Polish Jewish family.
-As a small child his father was the proprietor of a camera store and the family lived on Bryant Avenue in the South Bronx.
+When Keats was a child, his father was the proprietor of a camera store and the family lived on Bryant Avenue in the South Bronx.

 He grew up in Canarsie, Brooklyn, New York.
-At the time of his graduation from Thomas Jefferson High School in 1962 he was living in Bay View Houses, a public housing project.
-After serving a tour of duty in Vietnam with the United States Air Force from 1965 to 1966, Keats attended the Yale School of Drama in 1969–1970.
+At the time of his graduation from Thomas Jefferson High School in 1962, he lived in Bay View Houses, a public housing project.
+After serving a tour of duty in Vietnam with the United States Air Force from 1965 to 1966, Keats attended the Yale School of Drama from 1969 to 1970.
 He is the father of photographer and actor Thatcher Keats and of Shane Keats.

 Career

 Keats debuted on Broadway in the second cast of Oh!
 Calcutta! and appeared in over 80 films and TV shows.
-He was nominated for an Emmy in 1977 for his role as the ruthless, Great Depression-era entrepreneur Jay Blackman, who clawed his way to the top of the "rag trade", or clothing business, in the 1977 miniseries Seventh Avenue.
+He was nominated for an Emmy Award in 1977 for his role as the ruthless, Great Depression-era entrepreneur Jay Blackman, who clawed his way to the top of the "rag trade", or clothing business, in the 1977 miniseries Seventh Avenue.
 He also portrayed Thomas Edison on the brink of inventing the electric light bulb in the science fiction TV series Voyagers!.

 His film career included roles in The Friends of Eddie Coyle (1973), Death Wish (1974), The Gambler (1974), The Gumball Rally (1976), The Last Dinosaur (1977), Black Sunday (1977), The Ivory Ape (1980), Hangar 18 (1980), Silent Rage (1982), Turk 182 (1985), Badge of the Assassin (1985), and the 1982 TV movie of the Norman Mailer book The Executioner's Song.

 Keats appeared in the 1975 film Hester Street.
 Set on New York City's Lower East Side of the 1890s, Keats played Jake Podkovnik (late of Russia), an assimilated "Amerikaner".
 He played a deranged bomber in the 1974 Kojak episode "Therapy in Dynamite", and guest-starred on an episode of The A-Team, "Harder Than It Looks".
 He played Bobby Nelson in The Streets of San Francisco season 3 episode "One Chance to Live".
 He played Ed McClain on Another World and guest-starred as Alf Gresham on All My Children.
 In 1983 he appeared in the first episode of Automan as Collins.
 In 1987, in the final season of Hill Street Blues, he played Detective Penzickis.
 Additional roles included one in Miami Vice in 1987 with "Contempt in Court".
 He also played TV reporter Jake Baron on the April 6, 1990 episode of MacGyver, titled "Rush to Judgement".